first95/FRC2025/NetworkInfo.md

 | 10.0.95.14 | 1st LimeLight 3G |
 | 10.0.95.15 | 2nd LimeLight 3G |

-Both LimeLights are on Firmware 2025.0 and are configured with AprilTag localization pipelines.
+All three LimeLights are on Firmware 2025.0 and are configured with AprilTag localization pipelines.
+We did get a couple Google Coral TPUs to try Machine Learning game piece recognition as well.